 Tel: 08088 088 088

 Women's Aid is the key national charity working to end domestic violence against women and children.
-It supports a network of over 500 domestic and sexual violence services across the UK and can be accessed at www.womensaid.org.uk/
+It supports a network of over 500 domestic and sexual violence services across the UK.

 The Sunflower Centre aims to protect and support those affected by domestic violence or hate crimes.
 The centre works in partnership with other organisations to deliver a tailor-made service to ensure the safety of the family and to reduce repeat victimisation.
-There are centres based in Hemel Hempstead, Watford and Cheshunt.
+There are main centres based in Hemel Hempstead, Watford and Cheshunt and drop in centres at Hatfield and Borehamwood.

 Staff at the centre can provide professional advice on civic or criminal justice options, safety planning and risk assessments.
-Other partners can provide an IDVA service, housing advice surgeries and counselling services.
+Other partners can provide an Independent Domestic Violence Advisor service, housing advice surgeries and counselling services.
 These services are open to any individual of any age or gender who is experiencing domestic violence or hate crime.